 The council chamber

-Our most formal room is the main council chamber.
+Our largest room is located on the second floor of the town hall.
 The council chamber has room for 120 guests.

 This can be booked by appointment only.